 - (1) Size of Officials Crew: A minimum of two officials are required for all interscholastic softball games. - (2) Length of Junior Varsity Games: When varsity and junior varsity teams are scheduled to play back-to-back on the same date, at the same site, and on the same field, no new inning may be started in a junior varsity game after 1 1/2 hours.
 In situations where the field is properly lighted and there is ample time between junior varsity and varsity games, the junior varsity teams shall be permitted to play a regulation game of seven innings. - (3) Suspended Game: A game that has been called because of weather, mechanical failure or other conditions in which a winner cannot be determined will be treated as a suspended game.
-If the game is to be completed, it will be continued from the point of suspension, with the lineup and batting order of each team the same as the lineup and batting order at the moment of suspension, subject to the rules of the game.

-- (4) Completed Game: A game that has been called because of weather, mechanical failure or other conditions after four-and-one-half innings or five innings have been completed will be declared a completed game. - (5) Coaches Boxes: Please see NFHS rule 3-5-2 and 3-5-3 for rules pertaining to the coaches' box. - (6) Game Ball: The game ball as specified in National Federation Rule 1-3 shall be used and the COR shall not exceed .47. - (7) Pitching Warm-up Areas: Warm-up areas inside of the field are allowed provided the field has 25 feet or more from the foul line to the fence.
-All players must wear helmets, and an assistant coach or player must be in attendance to protect the catcher while the pitcher is warming up.
+If the game is to be completed, it will be continued from the point of suspension, with the lineup and batting order of each team the same as the lineup and batting order at the moment of suspension, subject to the rules of the game. - (4) Completed Game: A game that has been called because of weather, mechanical failure or other conditions after four-and-one-half innings or five innings have been completed will be declared a completed game. - (5) Coaches Boxes: Please see NFHS rule 1-1-4, 3-5-2 and 3-5-3 for rules pertaining to the coaches' box. - (6) Game Ball: The game ball as specified in National Federation Rule 1-3 shall be used and the COR shall not exceed .47. - (7) Pitching Warm-up Areas: Warm-up areas inside of the field are allowed provided the field has 25 feet or more from the foul line to the fence.
+All players (pitcher, catcher, protective player) must wear helmets, and an assistant coach or player must be present to protect the catcher/pitcher while the pitcher is warming up.
+Exception: A pitcher who is facing the field of play and can see all action may elect not to wear the helmet. - (8) Tournament Time Limit: For multi-team tournaments, the tournament director has the option to impose a two (2) hour time limit.
+No new inning shall start after two (2) hours provided the following conditions are met: - (a) All participating coaches are notified of the time limit when they register for the tournament; and - (b) All games MUST be played to four-and-one-half or five innings.
+If fourand-one-half are not complete after two hours, the game must continue past the time limit in order to complete the required number of innings.

-- (1) Pregame Warm-Up: Each team will be allowed 15 minutes for infield practice before each game.
+(1) Pregame Warm-Up: Each team will be allowed 15 minutes for infield practice before each game.
 No batting practice will be permitted on the playing field.
-Batting practice may be conducted on an auxiliary field if one is available. - (2) Official Ball for State Series: The Wilson A9011 is the official softball of the FHSAA Softball State Series (district, regional and state finals).
+Batting practice may be conducted on an auxiliary field if one is available.

+(2) Official Ball for State Series: The Wilson A9011 is the official softball of the FHSAA Softball State Series (district, regional and state finals).
 No other softball may be used by any participating team during the State Series.